 Playing by the rules

-I used these “rules” to guide me in figuring out clear solutions for some trickier situations.
-By way of example, here’s a common enough situation where all trains share the same track in the loop due to maintenance.
+I used these “rules” to guide me in figuring out legible solutions for some trickier situations.
+Here’s a common enough situation where all trains share the same track in the loop due to maintenance.

 Taking the example of a passenger waiting for a train on the in-service track at Terminal 8, there are three options, each in a different direction, but that’s not at all evident from the full system map: